duetds/date-picker/README.md

 </script>
 ```

-Please note that you must provide the entirety of the localization properties in the object when overriding with your coustom localization.
+Please note that you must provide the entirety of the localization properties in the object when overriding with your custom localization.

 ## Control which days are selectable